avisingh599/avisingh599.github.io/about.md

 permalink: /about/
 ---

 My name is Avi Singh.
-I am a PhD student in Computer Science at UC Berkeley, where I am advised by [Prof. Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
-I graduated from IIT-Kanpur in June 2016, with a Bachelor's in Electrical Engineering.
+Since September 2021, I am a Research Scientist at Google Brain.
+I received a PhD in Computer Science at UC Berkeley, where I was advised by [Prof. Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).

-You can find more about me on my academic [webpage](http://people.eecs.berkeley.edu/~avisingh/).
+You can find more about me on my academic [webpage](http://avisingh.org/).